-Lomit Patel is the Bestselling author of "Lean AI" and Vice President of Growth at IMVU.
+Lomit Patel is the Bestselling author of "Lean AI" and SVP of Growth at IMVU.

 Digital marketers, app developers, and other content creators know that when it comes to grabbing people’s attention, video is king.
 In fact, 92% of marketers said that video is an important part of their marketing strategy — and for good reason.
 Research shows that visual information is processed 60,000x faster than text and simply including a video on a landing page can improve conversions.

 Armed with this information, marketers have turned to animation as a proven effective way to grab customers’ attention by allowing designers to convey important information in engaging and visually appealing ways.
 But animated files, just like other video formats, have often been expensive and labor-intensive to produce — resulting in large files such as GIFs, MP4s, or PNG sequences — that weigh down your page, don’t maintain

 quality, and can often end up looking pixelated or result in a lag.
 That no

 longer needs to be the case — thanks to Lottie animations.

 So, just what is Lottie?
 Put simply, it’s a JSON-based animation file format that allows you to build lightweight, scalable, and interactive animations.
 This file type is comprised of code that can be easily changed to alter how the animation looks and moves without needing to recreate the animation.
 For example, if you wanted to speed up or slow down your animation, you would just change the code in the animation that affects the rate at which your animation moves.